shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ### Configuration settings
 Inside the manifest file, there should be a `configuration` section where you can define app settings.

-Defining a setting in the manifest file, allows you to configure different setting values for your app in the environment YAML files.
+Defining a setting in the manifest file allows you to configure different setting values for your app in the environment YAML files.
 This is useful if your app needs to behave differently depending on the environment it is in.

 For example, you may wish to have a setting that defines a template to use when saving a file.